RxDuZ/SimpleCrates/README.md

 - [x] Decorative particles by id or RGB
 - [x] Floating items preview
 - [x] Custom messages
-- [x] Animations when opening the crate (can be disabled in config.yml)
+- [x] NEW Opening Animation (You can edit the values ​​in templates.yml)
+- [x] NEW Allows you to skip the opening animation if you right-click with the key in hand and shift (You need to set the skip-animation-mode option to true in config.yml)
 - [x] Configurable key

 ## Installation & Setup